 Command Line area

-In this area, customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.
+In this area, choose a PHP interpreter and customize its behavior by specifying the options and arguments to be passed to the PHP executable file.

-In this text box, specify the options to be passed to the PHP executable file.
-They override the default behavior of the PHP interpreter and/or ensure that additional activities are performed.
+In this field, specify the options to be passed to the PHP executable file.
+They override the default behavior of the PHP interpreter or ensure that additional activities are performed.

 Custom working directory